aasmirno/crabBot/README.md

 ```

 ## Running
 Open the folder in a terminal and run ```node ./index.js -h``` to display the help menu.
-The bot is designed to run continuously in the background and should be compatible with most automation methods, personally I had it running on a RPI 4 mod B without any serious issues.
+The bot is designed to run continuously in the background and should be compatible with most automation methods, personally I had it running on a RPI 4 mod B without any issues.

 ## Options
 * -h : Displays the help menu and list of options